Functional Quantum Computing: An Optical Approach: Abstract

 \section{Abstract}

-A new model of quantum computing has recently been proposed which, in analogy with a classical $\lambda$-calculus, exploits quantum processes which operate on other quantum processes.
-One such quantum meta-operator takes $N$ unitary transformations as input, coherently permutes their ordering, and outputs a new composite operator which can be applied to a quantum state.
-Here we propose an optical device which implements this type of coherent operator permutation.
-This design requires only one physical implementation of each operator to be permuted.
+Recent theoretical investigations treat quantum computations as functions, quantum processes which operate on other quantum processes, rather than circuits.
+Much attention has been given to the $N\!-switch$ function which takes $N$ black box quantum operators as input, coherently permutes their ordering, and applies the result to a target quantum state.
+This is something which cannot be equivalently done using a quantum circuit.
+Here, we propose an all-optical system design which implements coherent operator permutation for an arbitrary number of input operators.